 These herbs are relatively easy to find any time of the year, but this herb concoction is perfect when spring comes.
 Add this vibrant green concoction to all your grilled or seared meats, or to roasted cauliflower, roasted okra or any other grilled or roasted veggies.

 Make sure you use a good quality extra virgin olive oil.
+I recommend reading my article How to Pick the Best Olive Oil (Helpful Tips from Dr. Steven Gundry).

 You just need a food processor to make this plant paradox herb vinaigrette.
 If you want a creamier consistency, you can also use a blender.
 Is ready in no time and can be stored in the fridge for a few days, or even frozen.